 On any given day our Fall Bike Celebration routes are hauntingly beautiful, offer stunning photo ops and are best experienced at a bicyclist’s pace.
 Sharp-eyed riders should be able to find at least one of the Vicksburg Quilt Trail paintings on virtually every route.
 No other community in Southwest Michigan has such an (on-road) feast for the eyes.

 Saturday’s Bikeathon routes are scaled to fit the 9am-noon time frame and will be great for social and recreational riders and those who may want to participate on foot or with assistive devices.
 All will be well marked.
 Distances are approximate until double checked.
-Unexpected roadwork, detours, etc. may occur and are of course beyond our control.
+Unexpected roadwork, detours, etc. may occur and are of course beyond our control, but we intend to use paved roads on all routes.
 Actual routes will be firmed up after we mark them.

 Saturday’s Multi-Charity Bikeathon (9am-noon)